 Table of content

 If you’ve ever asked, “Can diabetics eat pancakes?”
 The answer is yes, but you should make modifications to a traditional recipe by adding low glycemic ingredients and being mindful of portion sizes.
 The phrase “diabetic pancakes” is gaining traction and for good reason.
-We all love a fluffy pancake stack, but when managing diabetes, the traditional version can throw your blood sugar on a roller-coaster.
+By choosing low-GI ingredients, adding protein and fiber, and controlling portions, you can enjoy pancakes without compromising glucose control.

 Why Traditional Pancakes Aren’t Ideal For Diabetics